Back to All Events

 Kiki Hall

 Kiki Hall is a Japanese-New Zealand multidisciplinary artist interested in highlighting the intricacies of often overlooked moments.
-Her practice draws upon observations from her daily surroundings, translating these memories into glass.
+Her practice draws upon observations from her daily surroundings, translating into tangible installations.
 Focusing on natural occurrences and the details of our world, Kiki interlinks her cultural background with her fascination for the complexity and beauty of nature.

 Instagram